MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

  The exact rules for handling item tracking numbers across your company are governed by the setup of the  **Item Tracking Code** table.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Transfer Orders**, and then choose the related link.
 2. Open the transfer order you want to process.
 On the **Lines** FastTab, choose choose the **Line** action, choose the **Item Tracking Lines** action, and then choose the **Shipment** action.
-3. In the **Item Tracking Lines** page, assign or select serial or lot numbers as for any other outbound item transaction.
+3. On the **Item Tracking Lines** page, assign or select serial or lot numbers as for any other outbound item transaction.

     When handling serial and lot numbers for transfer items, the items typically have numbers already assigned to them.
 Therefore, the process typically consists of selecting from existing serial or lot numbers.